U.S. to declare 23 species, including ivory-billed woodpecker, extinct | Science-Environment

 Each of the 23 species represents a permanent loss to America's natural heritage, Bridget Fahey, who oversees species classification for the Fish and Wildlife Service, told the New York Times.
 "And it's a sobering reminder that extinction is a consequence of human-caused environmental change," Fahey told the newspaper.

 The extinctions include 11 birds, eight freshwater mussels, two species of fish, a bat and a plant, the agency said.
-The ivory-billed woodpecker was America's largest woodpecker but logging of old growth forests in the South destroyed its habitat.
+The ivory-billed woodpecker, also known to bird watchers as the "Lord God Bird" was America's largest woodpecker but logging of old growth forests in the South destroyed its habitat.
 Its last confirmed sighting was in 1944 in northeast Louisiana, the service said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)